Ready to take the next step? Here are the steps involved in our application process.

 - April 30: "Commit to Enroll" option becomes available

 Accepted applicants may select “Commit to Enroll” in the AMCAS Choose Your Medical School Tool starting on April 30.
 This is the last day that a UW School of Medicine and Public Health-admitted student may hold multiple acceptances.
 This selection indicates the final choice of medical school, and applicants must withdraw acceptances from all other medical schools.
 If an accepted applicant is still holding acceptances at medical schools other than the UW School of Medicine and Public Health after April 30, we reserve the right to rescind our acceptance.
 If applicants need additional time to make a final decision, they should contact our office as soon as possible.
-Applicants may remain on alternate lists at other medical schools after selecting “Commit to Enroll.”
+Applicants may remain on alternate lists at other medical schools if their status remains “Plan to Enroll.”
+If an applicant chooses “Commit to Enroll,” they must withdraw all other acceptances or alternate list offers.

 7. Choose the UW School of Medicine and Public Health, an internationally recognized leader in education, research, community service and global outreach for your medical education